-Recipients can find detailed instructions for how to submit the first payment request in the Companion Guide and GMS User Guides located on our website, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+Recipients can find detailed instructions for how to submit the first payment request in the Companion Guide and GMS User Guides located on the DED Grants Help Center (zendesk.com).

 Under normal circumstances, assuming the Recipient meets the terms of the contract, DED issues two payments.
 The first is "up-front" or an advance on the total grant amount, and the second/final payment is on a reimbursement basis and is subject to Recipient's submission of compliance materials (e.g., paid invoices, cancelled checks, etc.) for review and approval by DED.
 See also Section 5 Matching Requirements.